 Hai "Helen" Li

-Hai “Helen” Li is the Clare Boothe Luce Professor and Department Chair of the Electrical and Computer Engineering Department at Duke University.
+Hai (Helen) Li is the Marie Foote Reel E’46 Distinguished Professor and Department Chair of the Electrical and Computer Engineering Department at Duke University.
 She received her B.S. and M.S. from Tsinghua University and her Ph.D. from Purdue University.
 Her research interests include neuromorphic circuits and systems for brain-inspired computing, machine learning acceleration and trustworthy AI, conventional and emerging memory design and architecture, and software and hardware co-design.
-Dr. Li served/serves as the Associate Editor for multiple IEEE and ACM journals.
-She was the General Chair or Technical Program Chair of numerous IEEE/ACM conferences and the Technical Program Committee members of over 30 international conference series.
-Dr. Li is a Distinguished Lecturer of the IEEE CAS Society (2018-2019) and a Distinguished Speaker of ACM (2017-2020).
-Dr. Li is a recipient of the NSF Career Award, DARPA Young Faculty Award, TUM-IAS Hans Fischer Fellowship from Germany, ELATE Fellowship, nine best paper awards and another nine best paper nominations.
-Dr. Li is a fellow of ACM and IEEE.
+Dr. Li served/serves as the Associate Editor-in-Chief and Associate Editor for multiple IEEE and ACM journals.
+She was the General Chair or Technical Program Chair of numerous IEEE/ACM conferences and the Technical Program Committee member of over 30 international conference series.
+Dr. Li is a Distinguished Lecturer of the IEEE CAS Society and a Distinguished Speaker of ACM.
+Dr. Li is a recipient of the IEEE Edward J. McCluskey Technical Achievement Award, Ten Year Retrospective Influential Paper Award from ICCAD, TUM-IAS Hans Fischer Fellowship from Germany, ELATE Fellowship, ten best paper awards, and another ten best paper nominations.
+Dr. Li is a fellow of ACM, IEEE, and NAI.

 Contact Information